Gothenburg: Leisure and entertainment

 The most noted attraction is the amusement park Liseberg, located in the central part of the city.
 It is the largest amusement park in Scandinavia by number of rides, and was chosen as one of the top ten amusement parks in the world (2005) by Forbes.
 It is the most popular attraction in Sweden by number of visitors per year (more than 3 million).

 There are a number of independent theatre ensembles in the city, besides institutions such as Gothenburg City Theatre, Backa Theatre (youth theatre), and Folkteatern.

 The main boulevard is called Kungsportsavenyn (commonly known as Avenyn, "The Avenue").
 It is about 1 km long and starts at Götaplatsen – which is the location of the Gothenburg Museum of Art, the city's theatre, and the city library, as well as the concert hall – and stretches all the way to Kungsportsplatsen in the old city centre of Gothenburg, crossing a canal and a small park.
 The Avenyn was created in the 1860s and 1870s as a result of an international architecture contest, and is the product of a period of extensive town planning and remodelling.
 Avenyn has Gothenburg's highest concentration of pubs and clubs.
 Gothenburg's largest shopping centre (8th largest in Sweden), Nordstan, is located in central Gothenburg.

 Gothenburg's Haga district is known for its picturesque wooden houses and its cafés serving the well-known Haga bulle – a large cinnamon roll similar to the kanelbulle.

-Five Gothenburg restaurants have a star in the 2008 Michelin Guide: 28 +, Basement, Fond, Kock & Vin, Fiskekrogen, and Sjömagasinet.

-The city has a number of star chefs – over the past decade, seven of the Swedish Chef of the Year awards have been won by people from Gothenburg.
+Five Gothenburg restaurants have a star in the 2008 Michelin Guide: 28+ Basement, Fond, Kock & Vin, Fiskekrogen, and Sjömagasinet.
+The city has a number of star chefs.
+In 2007, seven Swedish Chef of the Year awards of the previous twelve years had been won by people from Gothenburg.

 The Gustavus Adolphus pastry, eaten every 6 November in Sweden, Gustavus Adolphus Day, is especially connected to, and appreciated in, Gothenburg because the city was founded by King Gustavus Adolphus.

 One of Gothenburg's most popular natural tourist attractions is the southern Gothenburg archipelago, which is a set of several islands that can be reached by ferry boats mainly operating from Saltholmen.
 Within the archipelago are the Älvsborg fortress, Vinga and Styrsö islands.